caianeHardt/teste-lean/README.md

 ## Info, backlog and future implementations
-- Initially, passwords are encrypted and saved in the bank, however another flow must be implemented, for example, using Firebase to have more security when logging in.
+- Initially, passwords are encrypted and saved in the database, however another flow must be implemented, for example, using Firebase to have more security when logging in.
-- Finish create user.
+- CRUD of users and accounts
 - Finish implementation swagger
+- Implement authentication in the API